-Some of our honey from 2011 has begun to crystallize in the bottles, specifically the extracted honey that was always cloudy.
+Some of my honey from 2011 has begun to crystallize in the bottles, specifically the extracted honey that was always cloudy.
 The crushed-and-strained honey is no longer perfectly clear like apple juice, but it’s still liquid.

-UPDATE (Feb.
-27/12): A bottle of the crushed and strained honey that wasn’t stored in the freezer has finally crystallized.
+February 27th, 2012: A bottle of the crushed and strained honey that wasn’t stored in the freezer has finally crystallized.
 It’s creamy and easy to spread.
 It began to get cloudy around the first week of February.
 It will likely be fully and solidly crystallized sometime in March.
 Refrigeration supposedly accelerates the crystallization process, and the temperature in our kitchen during the winter months (when we’re not in the kitchen) is definitely a bit chilly.
 The honey may have stayed liquid longer if we’d kept it stored at room temperature.